openhwgroup/cv32e40x/docs/user_manual/source/pipeline.rst

 Hazards
 -------

-The CV32E40P experiences a 1 cycle penalty on the following hazards.
+The |corev| experiences a 1 cycle penalty on the following hazards.

  * Load data hazard (in case the instruction immediately following a load uses the result of that load)
  * Jump register (jalr) data hazard (in case that a jalr depends on the result of an immediately preceding instruction)